Erin walked down the street, and she felt like sighing. No—she felt like her entire existence was a long, slow sigh.

 Erin tried to excuse herself, but the guardsman shook his head.

-“I’m sorry Miss, but I’m afraid I’ll have to investigate his claims.
+“I’m sorry, Miss, but I’m afraid I’ll have to investigate his claims.
 If you’ll follow me, I’ll take a statement from you.
+Just with a truth spell.
 I’ll also need proof that you were out of the city this morning.”

 “It’s standard procedure—”

 “But I—he—he’s just mad because I beat him at a game of chess!
-Or—I beat his cousin and—look, I didn’t do anything.”
+Or—I beat his nephew and—look, I didn’t do anything.”

 The guardsman sighed wearily and raised his hands.